oracle-livelabs/developer/java-management/install-management-agent-oca/install-management-agent-oca.md

 * Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.

-* If the problem still persists or if the problem you are facing is not listed, please refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section or you may open a support service request using the **Help** menu in the Oracle Cloud Console.
+* If the problem still persists or it is not listed, then refer to the [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) section.
+You can also open a support service request using the **Help** menu in the OCI console.

 ## Acknowledgements